brookewicz/LabNotebook/2019_2022_resequencing/DNA Extraction Tracker (2024).md

 - healthy mcav (19 samples - start time (incl prep): 12:40pm     )
 - 119 weighing - as high as i could get it, there wasnt even sand to add
 - t4-11 weighing - very little left in tube
+- not enough qubit tubes to measure concentrations, leaving in penguin fridge until end of the week